justinrgarrard/world-of-naevis.net/docs/gear/alchemics/substances.md

 >
 > *Substance, common*
 >
 > This oil is identical to a _flask of oil_, but possesses additional properties.
-When you coat an object or creature with this oil, any sounds the target makes become muffled for ten minutes, providing advantage on relevant Dexterity (Stealth) rolls and preventing spells with a verbal component.
-The oil can be wiped off with an action.
 >
-> When the oil is burned, a 20 foot cloud of smoke forms.
-The smoke spreads around corners, and its area is heavily obscured.
-It lasts for ten minutes or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
+> * When thrown, you must make an attack roll against any creature within 5 feet of the original target to determine if they're also covered in oil.
+> * When poured, the oil fills a 15 foot square and creates difficult terrain.
+> * When burned, a fire is created for a number of rounds equal to twice the user's Intelligence modifier (minimum 2).

 <!-- {: .mundane-item}